-The Company had unrestricted cash, cash equivalents and marketable securities totaling \$24,156,000 at March 31, 1998.
+The Company had unrestricted cash, cash equivalents and marketable securities totaling \$23,295,000 at June 30, 1998.
 Cash equivalents and marketable securities are invested in agencies of the U.S. government, investment grade corporate bonds and money market funds.

 In May 1996, the Company secured an equipment loan facility with a bank in the amount of \$2,000,000.
-The Company has borrowed \$741,000 under this agreement as of March 31, 1998.
-The loan requires interest payments only for the first two years; principal payments are payable over a three-year period beginning May 1998.
-Any unused commitment expires on May 15, 1998.
+The Company has borrowed \$2,000,000 under this agreement as of June 30, 1998.
+The loan required interest payments only for the first two years; principal payments are payable over a three-year period beginning in August 1998.
 The loan is secured by equipment purchased with the proceeds of the credit facility.

 In October 1997, the Company completed a series of transactions which resulted in the establishment of its previously 50%-owned Swiss subsidiary, Modex Therapeutiques, SA, as an independent company.
 In the transactions, the Company reduced its ownership interest from 50% to approximately 25% in exchange for \$4 million cash and elimination of its prior contingent obligation to contribute an additional Sfr 2.4 million (approximately \$1.7 million) to Modex in July 1998.
-In the transactions, all of the put and call arrangements between the Company and other stockholders of Modex were eliminated and the Company forgave \$463,000 due from Modex to the Company.
-The Company recorded a gain on the transaction of \$3,387,000 and will account for its now 25% ownership interest under the equity method.
+In the transactions, all of the put and call arrangements between the Company and other stockholders of Modex were eliminated.
+In April 1998, Modex completed a financing, in which the Company elected not to participate, which resulted in a reduction of its ownership interest to approximately 20%.

-The Company and Modex also modified the terms of their existing royalty-bearing Cross License Agreement to (i) expand the field in which Modex is exclusively licensed to apply the Company's proprietary encapsulated cell technology to include, in addition to the original field of diabetes, obesity and anemia, the treatment of hemophilia A and B utilizing Factor VIII and/or Factor IX and two additional applications to be agreed to by the Company and Modex; (ii) eliminate the requirement to make future milestone payments to Modex of up to 300,000 shares of the Company's Common Stock; (iii) limit the scope of the Company's technology licensed to Modex to existing and future encapsulation technology; and (iv) specify the terms under which the Company will manufacture any products Modex may develop based on the Company's technology and grant Modex an option to manufacture or have manufactured such products on payment of a higher royalty.
+The Company and Modex also modified the terms of their existing royalty-bearing Cross License Agreement to (i) expand the field in which Modex is exclusively licensed to apply the Company's proprietary encapsulated cell technology to include, in addition to the original field of diabetes, obesity and anemia, the treatment of hemophilia A and B utilizing Factor VIII and/or Factor IX and two additional applications to be agreed upon by the Company and Modex; (ii) eliminate the Company's requirement to make future milestone payments to Modex of up to 300,000 shares of CytoTherapeutics' Common Stock; (iii) limit the scope of the Company's technology licensed to Modex to existing and future encapsulation technology; and (iv) specify the terms under which the Company will manufacture any products Modex may develop based on the Company's technology and grant Modex an option to manufacture, or to have manufactured, such products on payment of a higher royalty.
 The Cross License Agreement continues to provide for the payment of royalties from Modex to the Company on the sale of any licensed products.
-The revised agreement similarly limits the scope of the Modex technology exclusively licensed, on a royalty-bearing basis, to the Company for the application of diseases, conditions and disorders of the central nervous system to existing and future encapsulation technology and certain additional existing technology.
-In addition to their purchase of Modex Common Stock from the Company, the investors participating in the transaction, invested \$1.6 million directly in Modex.
+The revised agreement also limits the scope of the Modex technology exclusively licensed, on a royalty-bearing basis, to the Company for the application of diseases, conditions and disorders of the central nervous system to existing and future encapsulation technology and certain additional existing technology.
+In addition to the purchase of Modex's Common Stock from the Company, investors participating in the transaction also invested \$1.6 million directly in Modex.